 East Anglia Three Limited (EATL) was awarded a Development Consent Order (DCO) by the Secretary of State, Department of Business, Energy and Industrial Strategy (DBEIS) on 7 August 2017 for the East Anglia THREE Offshore Windfarm (EA THREE).
-The DCO granted consent for the development of a 1200MW offshore windfarm and associated infrastructure.
+The DCO granted consent for the development of a 1200MW offshore windfarm and associated infrastructure and is live until 28 August 2022.
 The DCO has now been subject to three non-material variations:

 - In March 2019 EATL submitted a non-material change application to DBEIS to amend the consent to increase the maximum generating capacity from 1,200MW to 1,400MW and to limit the maximum number of gravity base foundations to 100.
 In June 2019 DBEIS authorised the proposed change application and issued an Amendments Order. - In July 2020 EATL submitted a second non-material change application to DBEIS to amend the parameters of its offshore substations (reducing the number of these to one) and wind turbines (a decrease in the number of turbines and an increase in their hub height and rotor radius).
 On 15 April 2021 DBEIS authorised this proposed change application and issued an Amendments Order. - In August 2021 EATL submitted a third non-material change application to DBEIS to amend the consent to remove the maximum generating capacity of 1,400MW and to amend the parameters of its wind turbines (a decrease in the number of turbines and an increase in their hub height and rotor radius).
-In September 2022 DBEIS authorised the proposed change application and issued an Amendments Order. - The onshore construction works associated with EA THREE will have a capacity of 1400MW and transmission connection of 1320MW.
+The application is currently in the consultation phase. - The onshore construction works associated with EA THREE will have a capacity of 1400MW and transmission connection of 1320MW.
 The construction works will be spread across a 37km corridor between the Suffolk coast at Bawdsey and the East Anglia THREE converter station at Bramford, passing the northern side of Ipswich.
 As a result of the strategic approach taken, the cables will be pulled through pre-installed ducts laid during the onshore works for East Anglia ONE Offshore Windfarm (EA ONE), thereby substantially reducing the impacts of connecting to the National Grid (NG) at the same location.
 The infrastructure to be installed for EA THREE, therefore, comprises: - The landfall site with one associated transition bay location with two transition bays containing the connection between the offshore and onshore cables; - Two onshore electrical cables (single core); - Up to 62 jointing bay locations each with up to two jointing bays; - One onshore converter station, adjacent to the EA ONE Substation; - Three cables to link the converter station to the National Grid Bramford Substation; - Up to three onshore fibre optic cables; and - Landscaping and tree planting around the onshore converter station location. - Since the granting of the DCO, the decision has been made that the electrical connection for EA THREE will comprise a high voltage direct current (HVDC) cable rather than a high voltage alternating current cable and, therefore, the type of substation that will be required is a HVDC converter station.
 The substation will, therefore, be referred to here as a 'converter station' and this amended terminology has been agreed with the relevant authorities on 15 October 2020.
-It has also been determined that only one converter station will be constructed rather than two and that the converter station will be installed in a single construction phase. - The EA THREE onshore works commenced development in July 2022, with works at the Converter Station, Paper Mill Lane, Playford Corner and Clappits.
+It has also been determined that only one converter station will be constructed rather than two and that the converter station will be installed in a single construction phase.